darnrain/Lemon_Drop_Hi-Res/README.md

 Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development stage: Number two.<br>
+Lemon Drop Hi-Res development stage: Number three.<br>

 1. You need to program the QuadDAC.<br>
 2. You need to setup the QuadDAC.<br>
 3. You need to check for errors or typos in your code.<br>
 4. The first stable release???<br>

-latest release: v203.1<br>
+latest release: v204.1<br>

 I recommend only using the latest version.
 I'm making enormous modifications to the operation of the QuadDAC.<br>